MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchPolicyAssignmentOperation.md

 ```

 ### -PolicyName
 The name of the policy to be assigned to the users.
-To remove the currently assigned policy, use $null or an empty string "".
+To remove the currently assigned policy, use an empty string "".

 ```yaml
 Type: String